fastlane/fastlane/README.md

 > When deploying an app to the App Store, beta testing service or even installing it on a device, most development teams have separate code signing identities for every member.
 This results in dozens of profiles including a lot of duplicates.

-> You have to manually renew and download the latest provisioning profiles every time we add a new device or a certificate expires.
+> You have to manually renew and download the latest provisioning profiles every time you add a new device or a certificate expires.
 Additionally you have to spend a lot of time when setting up a new machine.

 **A new approach**